oddgoo/oddgoo.com/content/post/fringe-tools.md

 "Limitation breeds creativity" is a phrase so often expressed that it may feel like a cliché.

-So yeah, the Arduboy handheld console only has two colours, a 128 x 64 pixel screen, 2.5 kbs of ram, and a tiny piezo speaker.
+So yeah, the Arduboy handheld console only has two colours, a 128 x 64 pixel screen, 2.5 KBs of ram, and a tiny piezo speaker.
 But what can those limitations really mean?

-It means very accessible development tools
+It means accessible development tools.
 It means giving the console and the community a strong personality.
 It means brilliant little games and experiences that educate and inspire.
 It means having fun.